robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

     = Section header =

-    The top-level section headers are automatically added to the TOC.
+    This header is included in TOC:

     = Second section =

+    Also this header is included.

-    == Sub section ==
+    == Second level ==

+    Second level headers are included as well

+    === Third level ===

-    Sub section headers are not added to the TOC.
+    Third level headers are not included.
     """

     def my_keyword():